 Like peeking inside a dermatologist’s medicine cabinet or learning a sleep doctor’s rituals for perfect zzz’s, there’s tons of fascinating intel to extract from a wellness pro’s personal routine.

 That’s certainly true when it comes to the eating habits of gut doctor Vincent Pedre, MD.
 As someone who’s experienced IBS first-hand—and spent more than 15 years helping thousands of patients overcome their own digestive distress—he’s basically mastered the art of gut-friendly eating.
-(And he’s sharing it in his new book, Happy Gut.)
+(And he shares it in his book, Happy Gut.)

 While various foods affect everyone differently, there are certain dishes Dr. Pedre always bypasses when he sees them on a menu.
 Instead, he opts for anti-inflammatory foods that have been proven to give him an energetic boost.
 Will they do the same for you?
 Well, there’s no one-size-fits-all diet—but if Serena Williams gave you tennis tips, you’d probably at least try them out, right?

 Here are the 4 foods Dr. Vincent Pedre always avoids—and what he eats for good gut health, instead.

 1. Cereal and milk